C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Directions

 Invite students to sit in a circle on the floor.
 Read a story in which there are repeated words, gestures, or characters; for example, in the story The Little Red Hen, the characters (the chicken, the goose, the cat, and the dog) always appear and speak in the same order.
-This order is a pattern rule (chicken, goose, cat, dog; chicken, goose, cat, dog; chicken, goose, cat, dog).
+This order is a pattern (chicken, goose, cat, dog; chicken, goose, cat, dog; chicken, goose, cat, dog).

 • What do you notice about the order in which the animals speak?